Haywayaheadshot/my-portoflio-1.0/README.md

 # Mobile page set up for my portoflio

-> This project is about setting up a mobile phone app for my portfolio.
-It part of microverse the curriculum on how to build a mobile application.
+> Microvere day 3 solo project.
+This is to be submitted for code review.

 ## Built With